Why Bach to Rock is Great for Investors

 Bach to Rock offers a way to affect community, earn income

 While we are a creative business, we pay close attention to analytics and unit-level economics and profitability.
 We’ve built our company to be a worthy brand that allows investors to give back to their communities, dramatically improve the lives of young people and explore the potential for a high rate of return on reasonable investments.

 “I like the fact that Bach to Rock is a sustainable business.
-It’s rooted in an amenity for a specific community,” says Sameer Patel, who owns a Montessori school and built a Bach to Rock in Bristow, VA.
+It’s rooted in an amenity for a specific community,” says Sameer Patel, who owns a Montessori school and built Bach to Rock locations in Bristow, VA & Fulton, MD.
 “Bach to Rock might not work in every community, but I think it would be very successful in many communities.
 I base this on seeing the kinds of activities parents and families are seeking for their kids.

 “Bach to Rock creates structure around a fragmented industry,” Sameer says.
 “I think there is a lot of potential if it’s done well.
 The bottom line in any successful business or franchise is the ability to operate and execute efficiently.”

 Bach to Rock is a good business to invest in based on our financial merits alone.
 The potential for you to do well is there, given the track record with our schools.
 The important thing is that if you love music, if you’re passionate about improving the lives of kids and if you believe the arts are an important part of our culture, this may be the perfect investment for you.

 How big is the opportunity?